adkelley/javascript-to-purescript/tut14/README.md

 truthiness :: ∀ a.
 Predicate a → (a → Boolean)
 truthiness (Predicate p) = p
 ```
-Thanks to pattern matching, this simple to express.
+Thanks to pattern matching, this is simple to express.
 Finally, let's map over an array of negative and positive floating point values by applying the function `truthiness isNegative` to each value in the array.
 Then we use an instance of `show` to log the array of booleans to the console:

 ```haskell
 main = do